briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 In this article I will refer to **constructs/modules/components** as **c/m/c** for short, and the term **stack** can generally be used to refer to either a CloudFormation stack, a Pulumi Stack or a Terraform group of resources that are part of a module that has had `apply` ran against it.

-### What is a stack?
+### what is a stack?

 The word stack can be a loaded term for some people.
 "Full-stack", "up the stack", "down the stack".
-AWS has a resource called a CloudFormation Stack, and Pulumi also has a concept of stacks.
+AWS has a resource type called CloudFormation Stacks, and Pulumi also has a concept of stacks.
 Terraform documentation doesn't refer to stacks, and instead in Terraform docs use the words "Terraform configuration" to refer to some group of resources that were built using a module.

 CDK Constructs and Pulumi Components are somewhat similar.
 CDK Constructs map to CloudFormation and the Pulumi components I'm using from the `@pulumi/aws` package generally map directly to Terraform resources from the AWS Provider (the Pulumi AWS Provider uses much of the same code that the Terraform AWS Provider uses).

-- CDK: constructs and stacks
-- Terraform: modules (and stacks/configurations) [discuss.hashicorp.com/t/what-is-a-terraform-stack/31985](https://discuss.hashicorp.com/t/what-is-a-terraform-stack/31985)
-- Pulumi: components and stacks
+### verbs

+In Pulumi you

+Before building any cloud resources, you can get a preview of the changes you intend to make with your code.
+In CDK, you can run `synth` to generate the

+### config, props, args and tfvars

+To summarize:

+- In CDK you synth CloudFormation and use these templates to deploy stacks made up of constructs.
+An "app" can contain multiple stacks, and you can deploy one or more stacks in an app at a time
+- In Terraform you plan a configuration made up of modules, and then run `terraform apply` to build the configuration/stack ([discuss.hashicorp.com/t/what-is-a-terraform-stack/31985](https://discuss.hashicorp.com/t/what-is-a-terraform-stack/31985))
+- Pulumi: You preview a Pulumi stack made up of components, and then run `pulumi up` to build the resources
+- To tear down a stack in all three tools, you run `destroy`

 ## Infrastructure as Code library repos